Lingyin Temple: Feilai Feng grottos

-Feilai Feng, or "the Peak that Flew Hither", also commonly translated as "Flying Peak" (Traditional Chinese: 飛來峰石窟; Simplified Chinese:飞来峰石窟), is located in front of the temple proper.
+Feilai Feng, or "the Peak that Flew Hither", also commonly translated as "Flying Peak" (Traditional Chinese: 飛來峰石窟; Simplified Chinese: 飞来峰石窟), is located in front of the temple proper.
 The peak is so-named because it is made of limestone, giving it a craggy appearance very different from the surrounding mountains.
 Legend holds that the peak was originally from India (with some versions suggesting that it is Vulture Peak), but flew to Hangzhou overnight as a demonstration of the omnipotence of Buddhist law.
-A large number of grottoes can be found on the peak, such as Qinglin Grotto, Yuru Grotto and Longhong Grotto.
-Many rock reliefs dot the peak surface, and more are located in the various caves and grottoes throughout the peak.
+Many grottos can be found on the peak, such as Qinglin Grotto, Yuru Grotto and Longhong Grotto.
+Many rock reliefs dot the peak surface, and more are located in the various caves and grottos throughout the peak.
 Within the main cave, dedicated to the bodhisattva Guanyin, there is a crack in the ceiling of the cave that stretches up to the surface, so that a person standing at a certain position can see a sliver of sunlight.
 This is known as the "one thread of heaven" (Traditional Chinese: 一線天; Simplified Chinese: 一线天; Pinyin: Yīxiàn Tiān).